• Welcome to The SAHM Survival Guide!

 Some summer climates limit how many hours can be spent outside during the day.
 When we experience temps reaching 100+degrees, or afternoon downpours, I have found that I need to adapt our outdoor plan to work inside.

 This list of summer fun activities can be taken outdoors, but will work inside as well, depending on your climate and season.
-These are quick to create, low-to-no-cost (my mantra), and can be adapted to multiple age groups from babies and toddlers to preschool and school-age kids.
+These are quick to create, low-to-no-cost, and can be adapted to multiple age groups from babies and toddlers to preschool and school-age kids.

 Summer Fun with Kids: Indoor or Outdoor Activities